tommeagher/heroku_ebooks/README.md

+#THIS FORK
+ This fork has been modified somewhat to make setup and configuration even easier using Environmental variables set in Heroku rather than being hardcoded into the script.
+ 11/17/18 - Works using Environemental Variables in Heroku to control the Tweet Account, Odds, and Order.

+ #TODO:
+ -Use environmental variables for:
+  -Source Account
+  -Set Debug
+  -Set Ignore Retweets
 # Heroku_ebooks

 This is a basic Python port of [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/) Ruby script.
 Using Heroku's scheduler, you can post to an _ebooks Twitter account based on the corpus of an existing Twitter at pseudorandom intervals.
 Currently, it is the magic behind [@adriennelaf_ebx](http://www.twitter.com/adriennelaf_ebx) and [@stevebuttry_ebx](http://www.twitter.com/stevebuttry_ebx), among many, many others in the wild.